danielaparker/jsoncons/README.md

 Planned new features are listed on the [roadmap](doc/Roadmap.md)

+## What's new on master

+New `json` functions `push_back` and `insert` have been added for appending values to the end of a `json` array and inserting values at a specifed position.

+While these functions provide the same functionality as the existing `json::add` function, they have the advantage of following the naming conventions of the C++ library, and have been given prominence in the examples and documentation (`add` is still supported.)

 ## Get jsoncons

 Download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
 Find the directory `jsoncons` under `src`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.